Green Shoots, Big Feet and a Beak

 The hellebores are at their best right now.
 Perennials are putting up new growth.
 The roses too.
 Soon be time for pruning.
 Beautiful though it may be, the Pennisetum rather took over last year.
 You can see the evidence of retaliation by shears.
 An architectural grass, it gets to over a metre tall with an even greater spread.
 So I’m thinking of moving it, and possibly the Day Lily too, and then refreshing this part of the border.

 Narcissus ‘Tete a Tete’

-We’re not at all keen on introducing a predator, so a cat isn’t the answer.
+Introducing a predator is not the way I want to go, so a cat isn’t the answer.
 I shall start an experiment with repellant sprays.

-It’s a problem here too, at the top level, home of the bird table.
+It’s a problem here too, underneath the bird table.

 Any thoughts on what I could use?

 Linking up with Helen’s End Of Month View at The Patient Gardener’s Weblog.
 Click through to find out what other gardeners are up to this month.